-- 56. Suspension of the Commissioner and Assistant Commissioners (1) The Head of State, acting on the advice of Cabinet, may suspend the Commissioner an assistant commissioner from office if there are grounds for suspecting that the Commissioner or an assistant commissioner may be terminated in accordance with section 55. - (2) A suspension shall only be ordered under subsection (1) if there are grounds for believing that the Commissioner or an assistant commissioner: - (a) is not capable of performing the duties of office prior to the holding of an inquiry under section 55(4); or
+56. Suspension of the Commissioner, Deputy Commissioner and Assistant Commissioners - (1) The Head of State, acting on the advice of Cabinet, may suspend the Commissioner an assistant commissioner from office if there are grounds for suspecting that the Commissioner, Deputy Commissioner or an Assistant Commissioner may be terminated in accordance with section 55.

-- (b) should not, in the interests of maintaining the confidence of the community in the Service, continue to perform the duties of office until the matter is investigated under section 55(4). - (3) A suspension under this section shall apply until the matter has been investigated under section 55(4), and the decision whether to terminate or not has been made. - (4) Where a decision is made not to terminate the Commissioner or an assistant Commissioner, then he or she shall be reinstated to the office. - (5) The Head of State, acting on the advice of Cabinet, shall make a decision whether the Commissioner or an assistant commissioner suspended under this section is entitled to his or her salary, allowances and entitlements during the period of suspension. - (6) The Head of State, acting on the advice of Cabinet, shall suspend the Commissioner or an assistant commissioner if he or she has been charged with an offence punishable by imprisonment. - (7) Any salary, allowances or entitlements owing shall be paid or given to the Commissioner or an assistant commissioner during a period of suspension under subsection (6). - (8) Despite subsections (1) and (2), if Cabinet is of the opinion the Commissioner or an Assistant Commissioner: - (a) is not capable of performing the duty of office; or - (b) should not in the interests of maintaining the confidence of the community in the Service continue to perform the duties of office,
+- (2) A suspension shall only be ordered under subsection (1) if there are grounds for believing that the Commissioner, Deputy Commissioner or an Assistant Commissioner: - (a) is not capable of performing the duties of office prior to the holding of an inquiry under section 55(4); or - (b) should not, in the interests of maintaining the confidence of the community in the Service, continue to perform the duties of office until the matter is investigated under section 55(4). - (3) A suspension under this section shall apply until the matter has been investigated under section 55(4), and the decision whether to terminate or not has been made. - (4) Where a decision is made not to terminate the Commissioner, Deputy Commissioner or an Assistant Commissioner, then he or she shall be reinstated to the office. - (5) The Commissioner or the Deputy Commissioner or an Assistant Commissioner suspended under this section is entitled to receive one (1) month's salary, allowance or other remuneration effective from the date of suspension. - (6) The Head of State, acting on the advice of Cabinet, shall suspend the Commissioner, Deputy Commissioner or an Assistant Commissioner if he or she has been charged with an offence punishable by imprisonment. - (7) If the Commissioner, Deputy Commissioner or an Assistant Commissioner is acquitted of any charge that resulted in suspension, the Commissioner, Deputy Commissioner or Assistant Commissioner must be reinstated without loss of any benefit or status and be paid the salary they have lost as a result of the suspension from duty. - (7A) To avoid any doubt, a person under subsection (7) is not entitled to his or her salary if, as a result of the investigation relating to the subject of his or her suspension, he or she is not reinstated. - (8) Despite subsections (1) and (2), if Cabinet is of the opinion the Commissioner, Deputy Commissioner or an Assistant Commissioner: - (a) is not capable of performing the duty of office; or

+(b) should not in the interests of maintaining the confidence of the community in the Service continue to perform the duties of office,